Hubert's distribution center was located in an old warehouse just west of downtown Cincinnati.

 Hubert turned to Advanced Handling Systems, Inc and after a few meetings, the two companies agreed that AHS's Design/Build approach would benefit both companies.

-The two teams began the process of defining and assigning task.
+The two teams began the process of defining and assigning a task.

 AHS assigned a team of industrial designers and began analyzing Hubert's 10,000 SKUs, working with Hubert's IT department on the interface between the Warehouse Management System (WMS) and AHS's Conveyor Control Systems (CCS).